 Ohio Substitute House Bill 64 (“HB 64”), the Executive Budget for Fiscal Years 2016-2017, continues the effort of the prior biennium budget to significantly cut personal income tax, while also affecting the computation of the Job Creation Tax Credit (“JCTC”) and Job Retention Tax Credit (“JRTC”).
 HB 64 becomes law on September 29, 2015.

 JCTC and JRTC agreements awarded prior to the enactment of HB 64 compute the value of the tax credit based on new income tax revenue.
-Since personal income tax reductions over the past few years have negatively impacted the amount of tax credits realized by companies, HB 64 provides measures to help stabilize the value of the incentives for active agreements and future program awards.
+Since personal income tax reductions over the past few years have negatively impacted the number of tax credits realized by companies, HB 64 provides measures to help stabilize the value of the incentives for active agreements and future program awards.

 JCTC and JRTC Awards Approved Prior to 2014